Saturday, April 03, 2010

 1/4 cup extra virgin olive oil

-Put ingredients into your blender in the order listed.
+Put garlic, salt, peppers, and cilantro into your blender or food processor.
 Whir it up in the blender, pulsing at first to grind up the garlic, salt and peppers.
+Add the lemon juice and olive oil and process until it is a smooth, wet, paste.
 You want it to be drizzly, not juice.
 It will thicken a little in the fridge.

 1 pound pinquito or pinto type beans, rinsed and picked over

 1/2 pound bacon, roughly chopped - buy the bacon ends for cooking, they are cheaper and meatier

 2 cloves garlic, peeled and smashed with the side of your knife

 1 cup diced tomatoes (fresh or canned)

 1 cup chile sauce (fresh or canned - like red enchilada sauce, not tomato based)